barsoom/devbook/styleguide/javascript/README.md

 ### Dependencies

-In the npm repository, you can find packages for almost anything.
+Avoid adding npm dependencies for simple things.

 It might be tempting to add a dependency for something, but if it's simple enough it's probably better to implement it yourself.
-(Looking at you, [left-pad](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code/))
+(Looking at you, [left-pad](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code/)).

 ## Code style